U.S. Sugar 148: Current excursion service with U.S. Sugar

-On January 29-30, 2022, USSC and Trains Magazine hosted a private photo charter of the No. 148 locomotive pulling passenger and freight consists.
-On that same year of April 9-10, No. 148 pulled its second excursion train, the Moore Haven Meteor from Clewiston to Moore Haven and back.
-On April 23-25, 2022, No. 148 hauled a consist of eight different private passenger cars for the American Association of Private Railroad Car Owners' (AAPRCO) special Sugarland Limited train on a multi-day tour around the Lake Okeechobee counties.
+On January 29–30, 2022, USSC and Trains Magazine hosted a private photo charter of the No. 148 locomotive pulling passenger and freight consists.
+On that same year of April 9–10, No. 148 pulled its second excursion train, the Moore Haven Meteor from Clewiston to Moore Haven and back.
+On April 23–25, 2022, No. 148 hauled a consist of eight different private passenger cars for the American Association of Private Railroad Car Owners' (AAPRCO) special Sugarland Limited train on a multi-day tour around the Lake Okeechobee counties.
 From late 2022 to mid 2023, No. 148 continued to pull more of USSC's scheduled Sugar Express excursions, including sponsorship from the Florida East Coast Railway Society.
 These were the last contributions of USSC CEO Buker before he retired on October 27, 2023.
+The operation's current excursions include the Lake Placid Limited between Clewiston and Lake Placid, the Sunset & Suds trip on the Okeelanta branch, and the Santa Express out of Clewiston and Sebring.

-On March 16, 2024, during the Clewiston Sugar Festival, No. 148 temporarily wore a six-chime whistle, which was on loan from the Gold Coast Railroad Museum in Miami, Florida, and was originally used on sister locomotive No. 153, which was also currently owned by the Gold Coast Railroad Museum.
-During the April 20-21 photo charter, No. 148 had its tender temporarily relettered with its original FEC letterings.
+On March 16, 2024, during the Clewiston Sugar Festival, No. 148 temporarily wore a six-chime whistle, which was on loan from the Gold Coast Railroad Museum in Miami, Florida, and was originally used on sister locomotive No. 153, which is also currently owned by the Gold Coast Railroad Museum.
+During the April 20–21 photo charter of that same year, No. 148 had its tender temporarily relettered with its original FEC letterings.
+On September 13, 2025, No. 148 participated in pulling a rare-mileage excursion between Clewiston and Fort Pierce, Florida, sponsored by the Florida East Coast Railway Society (FECRS).
+In 2026, No. 148 was backdated again to its 1950s-1960s USSC appearance for the January 17–18 photo charter.